harleypig/dotvim/docs/GLOBAL.md

 Errors (syntax, linting, compiling, etc.) should go in location list windows.
 CoC and ALE are configured to follow this convention; double check when making changes this is not altered.

-## TODO

-* Define and document the configuration and mappings that apply globally, ensuring they are clear and actionable for both human and AI implementation.